indigo-biosystems/hyperion/README.md

 ## Superion

 Superion layers more convenience onto Hyperion by helping dispatch the
-response: rendering the response as an entity and dealing with errors.
+response: internalizing the response and dealing with errors.

 ### Render and project